- Help Wanted

 *For any items you're not sure how to tag, please bring the items and tags to drop-off and we'll help you make sure everything's securely attached!

 We are always in need of rolling racks and tables.
 If you happen to have either of these items that you don't mind us borrowing, then we may have an incentive you're going to love.

-We'll trade you one pre-sale pass for each rack and/or table.
+We'll trade you one pre-sale pass for your rack and/or table.

 Already consigning in Sweet Peas up-coming sale?

 Then we'll give you an earlier shopping pass to shop with the volunteers.